ww-tech/wwlayout/docs/size-classes.md

 ```

 ## Accessing Size Class Outside of `UIView` and `UIViewController`
 There might be some cases where you want to access the current size class outside of the classes where `traitCollection` is defined, such as in a model object.
-While iOS 13 introduced the `UITraitCollection.current` property, we need a solution that works on all supported OS versions.
+While iOS 13 introduced the `UITraitCollection.current` property, you might need a solution that works on all supported OS versions.

 There are 2 ways to go about this.
 You can either pass along the trait collection from the `UIView` or you can access it directly by calling `UIScreen.main.traitCollection`.
 Either way will get you the same results, so choose whichever way works best with your code.